Fear Cure in De Inkijk at SKOR

 Export-Import at Kunsthalle Helsinki

-Adel Abidin, Elina Brotherus, Minna L. Henriksson, Gun Holmström, Laura Horelli, Hannu Karjalainen, Ola Kolehmainen, Pia Lindman, Robert Lucander, Kirsi Mikkola, Pilvi Takala and Kristiina Uusitalo.
+Artists featured in the exhibition are Adel Abidin, Elina Brotherus, Minna L. Henriksson, Gun Holmström, Laura Horelli, Hannu Karjalainen, Ola Kolehmainen, Pia Lindman, Robert Lucander, Kirsi Mikkola, Pilvi Takala and Kristiina Uusitalo.

 Finnish artists have always travelled to Europe to further their studies and to work.
 Finland is a remote country, where the art scene developed fairly late and could not provide a livelihood to very many artists.
 Leaving home was a natural and sometimes necessary option.